Guru Jagat

 Katie Griggs (August 30, 1979 – August 1, 2021), professionally known as Guru Jagat, was an American Kundalini yoga teacher, podcaster, author, and the owner of both a fashion brand and record label.

-She was noted for sharing QAnon conspiracy theories and interviewing conspiracy theorists on her podcast.
+She was noted for sharing conspiracy theories and interviewing conspiracy theorists on her podcast.

 Early life and education

 Katie Griggs was born in the summer of 1979 in Fort Collins, Colorado.
 Her mother was a farmer and a therapeutic clown, and brought her up surrounded by New Age teachings.

 Before adopting the Guru Jagat moniker, she also used the aliases Athena Day, Katie Day, and Kundalini Katie.
 After initially dropping out of school, she obtained a degree from Antioch College.
 She studied Kundalini yoga in New Mexico under the mentorship of Harbhajan Singh Khalsa.

 Career and views

 Griggs was the owner-operator of Kundalini yoga studio the Ra Ma Institute, located on Lincoln Boulevard in Venice, Los Angeles, which opened in 2013.
 Her clients included actor Kate Hudson, singer Alicia Keys, and actors Kelly Rutherford, Demi Moore, and Laura Dern.
-Staff at the studio were paid less than minimum wage.
 She opened her second yoga studio in Boulder, Colorado in the summer of 2014.

 Griggs operated the podcast Reality Riffing with Guru Jagat.
 During the COVID-19 pandemic, she used her podcast to share conspiracy theories about COVID-19 being spread by chemtrails and artificial intelligence taking over.
 On the podcast she interviewed conspiracy theorist Arthur Firstenberg and conspiracy theorist and antisemite David Icke.
 Griggs did not follow California's public health rules during the pandemic and refused COVID-19 vaccines.

 Griggs used social media to share supportive statements about her mentor, the late Harbhajan Singh Khalsa, more popularly known as Yogi Bhajan, who was accused of rape, child abuse, and financial impropriety.
 Griggs also shared QAnon conspiracy theories, including the Pizzagate conspiracy theory.
 In 2021, two former employees of Griggs accused her of running Ra Ma Institute as a cult, and calling a Black Lives Matter supporter a "cockroach".

 Griggs owned the clothing line Robotic Disaster and the record label RA MA Records.